pravega/pravega/documentation/src/docs/reader-group-design.md

 -->
 # Reader Groups Design

-_To be updated to reflect recent implementation details (05/07/2017)_

 ## Motivation
 A set of Readers can be grouped together in order that the set of Events in a Stream can be read in parallel.
 This grouping of Readers is called a Reader Group.
 Pravega guarantees that each Event in the Stream is read by exactly one Reader in the Reader Group.